-Use 45 degree elbows where possible, instead of 90 degree elbows.
+Use 45 degrees elbows where possible, instead of 90 degrees elbows.

 The rules below are based on those found in the AS/NZS 2918:2001 installation code.
 Please carefully follow these installation instruction rules, or those enforced where you live.